-If we exclude the value of dwellings, the picture is, as might be expected, one of even greater inequality.
-According to the Office for National Statistics (2003), the top 50% of the population control 97% of the nation's wealth and one-third of all wealth is owned - as table 5.3 illustrates - by just 1% (approximately 60,000 people if we include children) of the population.
+If we exclude the value of dwellings (because a house, for the vast majority of the population has only use value - although it can be sold for profit, the seller needs to buy another house because they need somewhere to live...) the picture is, as might be expected, one of even greater inequality.

+According to the Office for National Statistics (2004), one-third of all wealth is owned - as the following table illustrates - by just 1% of the population: